"Bhayankar Pollution": Nitin Gadkari Admits He's Reluctant To Visit Delhi

 The beginning of December has been relatively easier for Delhiites to breathe compared to November.

-Addressing an event in Delhi, Mr Gadkari said the city of Delhi is such that "I do not like to live here.
+Addressing an event here, Gadkari said the city of Delhi is such that "I do not like to live here.
 I get infection due to pollution here".

 "Har baar Delhi me aata hua, aisa lagta hain ki (Delhi) jaana chahiye ki nahi.
 Itna bhayankar pollution hai (Every time, while coming to Delhi, I think whether I should go or not because pollution levels are so high," he said.